sourcelair/procenv/docs/messages.md

     - `4X`: User error (e.g. applicaiton has not bound to port)
     - `5X`: Internal procenv error

-Procenv status codes intentionally keep a resemblance to [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#1xx_Informational_responses) (e.g. 1xx is for informational responses, 2xx is for success responses etc.)
+Procenv status codes intentionally keep a resemblance to [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#1xx_Informational_responses) (e.g. 1xx is for informational responses, 2xx is for success responses etc.) and [Heroku Error Codes](https://devcenter.heroku.com/articles/error-codes) (component code, error code) at the same time.

 Below you can find documentation for all available Procenv messages.